neurodata/about/agreements.md

 #### Weekly Lunches

 So we all get a more broad view of team activities, we agree to have 1 hour for informal talks, Q&A, and lunch most weeks that school is open.
-We agree to  **practice** before getting in front of 10-20 people, because every minute you speak you have implicted asked many other people to devote to you, so please be respectful of other people's time.
+We agree to  **practice** before getting in front of 10-20 people, because every minute you speak you have implicitly asked many other people to devote to you, so please be respectful of other people's time.

 #### Quarterly Checkins

-To facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate, we agree to have quarterly check-ins.
+To facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015)) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate, we agree to have quarterly check-ins.
 In these meetings will we re-assess quarterly goals in light of progress and preferences.
 They are documented in asana in the ["school" project](https://app.asana.com/0/443556333059318/505224365170807).